trs/netometer/README.md

 #### `--format` / `-f`

-If true, will parse numbers into a more readable format (eg. 1000 -> 1,000).
+If true, will parse numbers into a more readable format (eg. 1000000 -> 1,000,000).

-Defaults to `true`.
+Defaults to `false`.

 ## Providers